-Service that helps you to buy, sell, exchange and transfer cryptocurrency
+Service that helps you buy, sell, exchange and transfer cryptocurrency

-The initial data for the creation of the visual language were the conservative concept of communication between people and money, the name Mercuryo, and the cultural background of the team.
+The initial data for the creation of the visual language included the conservative concept of communication between people and money, Mercuryo's brand name, and the cultural background of the team.

-Rabbit ears are a metaphor for a trick, a hat, some virtual space in a from a crypto wallet where you can get anything you want.
+Rabbit ears are a metaphor for a trick, a hat, and some virtual space resembling a crypto wallet and delivering you anything you want.

-The virtual world turns into the material; cryptocurrency becomes real money.
+The virtual world turns into the material one; cryptocurrency becomes real money.
 At the same time, the ears resemble the letter “M” — the monogram of the brand.